 - how to apply the rules targeting broader outcomes

 - the rule changes targeting construction procurement

 - removal of outdated rules and what this means for agencies.

-To receive the full guide or for information on our Government Procurement Rule change forum on 16 October, please provide your details below, or contact one of our advisors:
+To receive our full guide, please provide your details below, or contact one of our advisors: